Gerad Christian-Lichtenhan: Oregon State

 Christian-Lichtenhan transferred to play for Oregon State.
 He started all 12 games in his first season with the Beavers in 2024, and was named the Pac-12 Offensive Lineman of the Year.
 After the season, Christian-Lichtenhan accepted an invite to play in the 2025 East–West Shrine Bowl, with his teammate Joshua Gray.

 Professional career

 Christian-Lichtenhan signed with the Baltimore Ravens as an undrafted free agent on May 4, 2025.
 He was waived on August 26, as part of final roster cuts, and re-signed to the practice squad.
+Christian-Lichtenhan signed a reserve/future contract with Baltimore on January 5, 2026.

+On August 30, 2026, Christian-Lichtenhan was waived by the Ravens as part of final roster cuts and re-signed to the practice squad the next day.